seth1919/MandelbrotRenderer/README.md

 # MandelbrotRenderer

 ### Comments
-I made this project before I used GitHub, without the goal of sharing the source code with anybody.
+I made this project before I used GitHub, without the goal in mind of sharing the source code with anybody.
 Thus, documentation is lacking.

 ### Description
 I used this project to learn the basics of the windows API in c++ for creating windows applications.